AtomLinter/linter-perl/README.md

   "perlExecutablePath": null # perl path. run 'which perl' to find the path "executeCommandViaShell": false # If it is true, the command is executed via `$SHELL -l` "autoDetectCarton": true # If it is true, and "cpanfile.snapshot" and "local/" exist, carton command is used.
+  "additionalPerlOptions": "-Ilib" # This is passed to the perl interpreter.
 ```

 ### plenv Support